Legalities, best practices, and possibilities of text message marketing

 Where to start?

 SMS compliance can be scary because mistakes can be expensive.
-Start with the basic checklist below, you’re sure to add value to your customers.
-For more tricks of the trade, please read Top Tips for Successful SMS Communication.
+If you start with the basic checklist below, you’re sure to add value to your customers.

 If you still have questions about compliance, feel free to reach out to us.